rsumner31/workflow/src/managing-workflow/production-deployments.md

 Using TLS to encrypt traffic (including Workflow client traffic, such as login credentials) is crucial.
 See [Platform SSL][] for the platform.

-## Scale Routers

-If all router pods in your cluster become unavailable then you will be unable to access the workflow API or any deployed applications.
-To reduce the potential of this happening it is recommended that you scale the deis-router Deployment to run more than one router pod.
-This can be accomplished by running `kubectl --namespace=deis scale --replicas=2 deployment/deis-router`

 [configuring object storage]: ../installing-workflow/configuring-object-storage.md
 [customizing controller]: tuning-component-settings.md#customizing-the-controller